 The first of White Cube's galleries to be located outside of the UK, White Cube Hong Kong is situated at 50 Connaught Road, in the heart of Hong Kong's Central district.
 Since its inception in March 2012, the gallery has hosted a varied programme of exhibitions including Gilbert & George, Anselm Kiefer, Damien Hirst and Cerith Wyn Evans.
 The gallery provides an interior exhibition space of 550 m2 (6000 sq ft) which is set over two floors and has a ceiling height of over 4.5 metres.
 The building was designed by London based architects Maybank and Matthews.

-White Cube São Paolo opened in December 2012, becoming the second venue for White Cube outside the UK.
-Following on from the success of a one-off, special project – Facts and Systems by Antony Gormley – White Cube has committed to a programme of major exhibitions for a further three years in Brazil.
-Housed in a converted warehouse that was designed by London based Maybank and Matthews Architects with São Paolo based Estudio Gru, the gallery provides 298 sq m / 3207 sq ft of exhibition space in the centre of the city.
+White Cube São Paulo opened in 2012, becoming the second venue for White Cube outside the UK.
+Following on from the success of a one-off, special project – Facts and Systems by Antony Gormley – White Cube has committed to a programme of major exhibitions for three years in Brazil.
+Housed in a converted warehouse that was designed by London based Maybank and Matthews Architects with São Paulo based Estudio Gru, the gallery provides 298 sq m / 3207 sq ft of exhibition space in the centre of the city.

 White Cube Hoxton Square opened in April 2000 in the East End of London, as the second, larger gallery space to the original White Cube.
 Situated on Hoxton Square in Old Street, the light industrial building from the 1920s was re-designed and re-purposed by London based architects MRJ Rundell and Associates.
 With 890m² (9,500 sq ft) of gallery space spread over two floors, the building housed a series of solo and group exhibitions by leading international artists.
 After a consistently challenging programme that lasted for 12 years, the gallery closed in December 2012.